 Adrian Flanagan sculpts African wildlife, British wildlife, birds of prey and marine life in clay, polymer clay, plastilin (wax/clay mix) and a variety of mixed media seeking to capture the essence of the subject through movement, expression and pose.
-His portfolio is expanding to include contemporary and abstract work.
 Adrian's wildlife pieces, all limited editions, are moulded and cast in bronze at the Talos Art Foundry in Hampshire.

 He has also developed a series of techniques to combine his love of abstract art and sculpture by 'painting' wax and other media onto board which is then cast in bronze.
 His Sculpture Painting is a unique interpretation of artistic expression.